Putnam-Lab/Lab_Management/Lab_Resourses/DNA_RNA-protocols/WGBS-PicoMethyl-Protocol.md

 |2|12|14|1ul index 2|1ul index 2|

 - Vortex and spin down tubes after all components are added to each tube
-- Place tubes in the thermocycler 2nd Pico Amp Program (12 Cycles) under the MES login (password 8888)
+- Place tubes in the thermocycler and choose the program for your samples: for 1ng input DNA use "12 PICO METHYL AMP 2", for 10ng input DNA, use "10 PICO METHYL AMP 2"
 - After the program is done, place the samples on ice
 - [Video link](https://www.youtube.com/watch?v=Vsn9XDs0Sok&list=PLI8mZMNHcIVq9DFCOPksLhcch8UbJj4Pq&index=11)